mobile-bungalow/tweak_shader/tweak_shader/ReadMe.md

  # Lib Tweak Shader

 The Tweak Shader Library provides a rendering and bookkeeping context for an interactive screen shader format.
 It allows users to create shaders reminiscent of ShaderToy or ISF shaders with custom uniforms that can be tweaked at runtime.
-The library features support  image,  as well as various other types, including colors, floats, integers, 2D points, and more.
+The library features support for image inputs as well as various other types, including colors, floats, integers, 2D points, and more.
 The design and functionality of this library were inspired by the ISF (Interactive Shader Format) project.

  ## Usage